Early Bird Summer Header - Images

 A Campari Spritz is a medium-sized cocktail that blends Campari bitter, sparkling wine and soda water.
 It’s twice as strong as Aperol Spritz, measuring 48% proof to Aperol’s 22%, and significantly more bitter, though with sweet notes such as cherry, cinnamon, clove and orange.

 Simplicity is key to the Campari Spritz’s success, something it has in common with Italian food in general.
 It consists of only three ingredients: Campari, sparkling wine (usually prosecco) and soda water, with optional extra touches like garnishing or clear ice.
-But, as is the case for classic Italian cuisine, it’s the quality not the quantity of ingredients that makes the difference.
+But, as is the case for classic Italian cuisine, it’s the quality, not the quantity of ingredients that makes the difference.

 Aperol Spritz (left) and Campari Spritz (right)